 The employer must put these members of staff into a pension scheme that can be used for automatic enrolment and pay regular contributions.
 The employer doesn't need to ask their permission.
 If a member of staff gives notice, or the employer gives them notice, to leave employment before the employer has completed this process, the employer has a choice whether to enrol them or not.
 The employer also has a choice whether to enrol a director who meets these age and earnings criteria.

 When to enrol and pay contributions into a pension scheme

-On your client's staging date they must carry out a full assessment of all their staff.
+On the date your client's duties begin they must carry out a full assessment of all their staff.

-After their staging date your client’s staff (including those on variable pay, flexible pay, irregular hours, etc) should be enrolled the first time they earn over the automatic enrolment threshold of £192 a week or £833 per month if paid monthly.
+After their duties come into effect, your client’s staff (including those on variable pay, flexible pay, irregular hours, etc) should be enrolled the first time they earn over the automatic enrolment threshold of £192 a week or £833 per month if paid monthly.